-Associate Fisheries Professional - An applicant who satisfies coursework and degree (minimum of B.S. or B.A.) requirements but has insufficient or no experience.
+Associate Fisheries Professional - An applicant who satisfies coursework and degree (minimum of B.S. or B.A.) requirements but has insufficient or no experience

-Certified Fisheries Professional - An applicant who satisfies course work and degree requirements and has a specific number of years of qualifying experience and a specific number of professional development quality points.
+Certified Fisheries Professional - An applicant who satisfies course work and degree requirements and has a specific number of years of qualifying experience and a specific number of professional development quality points

-For the most current certification information and application forms visit https://fisheries.org or contact the American Fisheries Society, 5410 Grosvenor Lane, Bethesda, MD 20814; phone (301) 897-8616.
+For the most current certification information and application forms visit https://fisheries.org/membership/afs-certification/ or contact AFS, 5410 Grosvenor Lane, Bethesda, MD 20814; phone (301) 897-8616.